tranlv/recommender/README.md

 ### Development setup

-recommender was developed with Python 3.6.
 Simply run the following on your development environment:

 ```
-$pip install -r requirement.txt
+$ pip install -r requirement.txt
 ```
 Or to set up environment with virtualenv